-Donald Trump Won’t Lower Flags For Officer Killed In Capitol Riots Or Reach Out To His Family, Report Says
+Donald Trump Won't Lower Flags For Officer Killed In Capitol Riots Or Reach Out To His Family, Report Says

 According to two law enforcement officials who spoke to The New York Times under the condition of anonymity, Sicknick was repeatedly hit in the head with a fire extinguisher.

-In a statement released on Thursday, Sicknick’s’s police department said that his death will be investigated by the Metropolitan Police Department’s Homicide Branch and federal agencies.
+In a statement released on Thursday, the D.C.
+Metropolitan Police Department said that Sicknick's death will be investigated by its Homicide Branch and federal agencies.

 "Officer Sicknick was responding to the riots on Wednesday, January 6, 2021, at the U.S. Capitol and was injured while physically engaging with protesters.
 He returned to his division office and collapsed.
 He was taken to a local hospital where he succumbed to his injuries," the statement read.